18 August 2020

 These are the faces of backyard sprinkler antics fueled by

-Chocolate Nestle Quik and salads with roquefort dressing.
+Chocolate Nestle Quik and salads with Roquefort dressing.

 This past weekend, I visited my sister.
 Its only an hour away and its great to be able to see her and her hubs, Chris...and my mom.
 They invited me down to sell and help in their town's annual city wide garage sale.
 I had a van full of goodies to sell and planned time with family.
 Win, win.